mx1001/hardops_manual/docs/faq.md

 > Those number keys are the ones I refer to.
 In order to use them you cannot have emulate numpad enabled.

 When cutters are brought into play I typically use 1, 2, to change collection / layer on the fly.
+Shift + number will add that to the visible collections.

 > If the cutter collection is not showing cutters alt + H should reveal all on an active collection.
 H will hide.